July 23rd, 2022 | By: The Startups Team | Tags: Crowdfunding, Angel Investing, Venture Capital (VC), Growing a Business, Funding

 The big question here is: Can you make your company work at scale?
 Can you go from 100 users to a 1,000?
 How about 1 million?

-A Series B round is usually between $7 million and $10 million.
-Companies can expect a valuation between $30 million and $60 million.
+A Series B funding round now averages $21 million.
+Companies can expect a valuation north of $60 million.

 Series B funding usually comes from venture capital firms, often the same investors who led the previous round.
 Because each round comes with a new valuation for the startup, previous investors often choose to reinvest in order to ensure that their piece of the pie is still significant.

-Companies at this stage may also attract the interest of venture capital firms that invest in late-stage startups.
+Companies raising a series B funding round may also attract the interest of venture capital firms that invest in late-stage startups.

 Companies that make it to the Series C stage of funding are doing very well and are ready to expand to new markets, acquire other businesses, or develop new products.